 - There is no way to track the history of abandoned and stray pit bulls.

-- Shelters and rescue groups cannot guarantee your safety; in fact, you will likely sign a liability waiver relieving them of any responsibility.
+- Shelters and rescue groups cannot guarantee your safety and you will likely sign a liability waiver relieving them of any responsibility.

 - Thousands of pit bulls with unknown backgrounds are imported into Canada from U.S. shelters.